Evian-Zhang/static-keys/docs/README.md

     * `x86_64-pc-windows-msvc`
     * `i686-pc-windows-msvc`

-For more comprehensive explanations, you can refer to [GitHub Pages](https://evian-zhang.github.io/static-keys/).
+For more comprehensive explanations and FAQs, you can refer to [GitHub Pages](https://evian-zhang.github.io/static-keys/).

 ## Motivation